 Easy to handle.
 Adjusts easily from trimmer to edger.
 Pivoting head adjusts for edging and trimming.
-Edging wheel helps keep tool in place for borders and curb cleanup.
-Electric start with 2 Ah battery, which is compatible with other Greenworks power tools.
-12" cut path.
+The edging wheel helps keep tool in place for borders and curb cleanup.
+Electric start with 2 ampere hour battery, which is compatible with other Greenworks power tools.
+12-inch cut path.
 Auto feed advances line as needed.
 Battery and charger included.
 Adjustable pole height.

 Auto feed does not advance line as expected.

 Easy adjustment of pivoting head to convert from trimmer to edger with support wheel.
-Lightweight: 7.05 lb.
-15" cut path.
+Lightweight at 7.05 pounds, with a 15-inch cut path.
 Auto feed.
 Electric.
 Quiet operation.
 Constant power.

 Heavy for an electric trimmer.
 String control is not very good.

-12 A motor.
-7.5" double-edged blade.
+12-amp motor.
+7.5-inch double-edged blade.
 Spring-assist front wheel controls blade depth.
 Edges around sidewalks, driveways, paved areas, garden beds, and other borders.
-Cuts about 1/2" to 2".
+Cuts about 1/2 to 2 inches.

 Blade and motor might not hold up.

 Converts from edging to trimming easily with a pivoting head.
 Edging setting has a wheel to help stay in line.
 Electric start.
-12" cut path.
+12-inch cut path.
 Single line auto feed.
-Compatible with Greenworks' line of 24V battery power tools.
+Compatible with other Greenworks 24-volt battery power tools.

 Works as an attachment with Greenworks cable string trimmers, just swap the handle.
-Adjustable depth to edge cutting goes to 2.5" deep.
-Works with 7.5" edging blade.
+Adjustable depth to edge cutting goes to 2.5 inches deep.
+Works with 7.5-inch edging blade.
 Wall-hanging hook makes it easy to hang tool out of the way.
 Other power tool attachments available in the lawn care category.

 Motor isn't very powerful.
 Compatibility issues, check the model you want to use it with to be sure it will work.